Gouravgond07/userprofileManager/README.md

 For both run we can go to there directory frontend and backend, and we can run cmd npm start to start project

+Database user for Backend is mongodb so setup mongodb and pass its credentials using .env file